itwasonlyabug/blog/content/posts/2020-outer-wilds.md

 +++

 https://annapurnainteractive.com/games/outer-wilds
-<!--more-->

-## TL;DR
 Amazing game, wonderful world, best feeling of  exploration I have ever seen.
 Soundtrack fits nicely.
 Truly awe-inspiring world building and physics.
-Graphics are kind of meh.
+<!--more-->

 ## Core Gameplay
 You pilot your space-ship around a solar system and explore various planets.
 After landing on a planet, you find artifacts, buildings and writings of civilizattions past.
 Thus you begin to learn about the the world.
 It doesn't matter to which planets you go and in what order.